Food and Nutrition

 Key Stage 3

-At Key Stage 3, Food is taught within Design & Technology (D&T) and is also part of the Flexible Learning curriculum.
+At Key Stage 3, Food is taught within Design & Technology (D&T).
 Aspects of food, health and diet are covered as part of students' Personal, Social, Heath and Economic Education (PSHEE).
-Food Technology is a very exciting, creative and interesting subject to study.
-We have Kitchen Gardens, Farm visits and lots of hands on practical work in which students are taught a range of cooking techniques.
-Students are very proud of the food they produce.
+Food and Nutrition is a very exciting, creative and interesting subject to learn.

 Key Stage 4